blab/cartography/docs/cartography.md

 As it is common practice to run flu builds all the way through, view them, and find a handful of outliers that should now be excluded from the analysis, this research can be used as an upstream tool to flag potential outliers before building a tree to potentially save scientists hours of work in outlier detection.
 Human H3N2 Influenza data, labeled with outlier samples, and swine H3N2 Influenza data was concatenated together, with around 40 outliers and 2600 normal strains.
 This data was transformed and reduced using MDS, which preliminary analysis proved was the strongest of the embeddings at separating outliers by euclidean distance from normal strains due to its emphasis on global patterns.
-The euclidean datapoints from the MDS analysis was inputted into Local Outlier Factor analysis from scikit-learn [@jolliffe_cadima_2016], which outputted outlier scores for each strain.
+The euclidean data points from the MDS analysis was inputted into Local Outlier Factor analysis from scikit-learn [@jolliffe_cadima_2016], which outputted outlier scores for each strain.
 All values above 4 standard deviations from the mean was identified as an outlier.
-This information was further analyzed using a graph of LOF score distances colored by both true outlier and predicted outlier status, a plot of MDS with the LOF scores the radius on each datapoint (colored by the true or false nature of the predicted value), confusion matrices, Matthews Correlation Coefficient values, and KDE Density Plots.
+This information was further analyzed using a graph of LOF score distances colored by both true outlier and predicted outlier status, a plot of MDS with the LOF scores the radius on each datapoint (colored by the true or false nature of the predicted value), confusion matrices, MCC values, and KDE Density Plots.

 # Acknowledgements

-I thank the Bedford Lab at the Fred Hutch, specifically Dr. Trevor Bedford, for the opportunity to research and publish work for this project.
+I thank the Bedford Lab at Fred Hutch, specifically Dr. Trevor Bedford, for the opportunity to research and publish work for this project.
 For help received through the lab, I thank John Huddleston, for his code reviews, edits, weekly meetings, observations, and time to help make me a better scientist.
 I thank Allison Black for curating the samples and phylogeny for Zika.

 ## Supplementary Figures and Analysis